ricmac/Cybercultural/src/posts/040-web20-big-tech-control-2009.md

 ![FriendFeed cofounder Bret Taylor, Aug 2009](/assets/images/friendfeed-bret-taylor-aug09.png) *The comments on FriendFeed cofounder Bret Taylor's post said it all.*

-I don’t think that commenter meant it was the end of Web 2.0 entirely, but—to me, at least—it signaled the end of a certain innocence.
+I don’t think that commenter meant it was the end of Web 2.0 entirely, but — to me, at least — it signaled the end of a certain innocence.
 It was unavoidable now that some companies were getting more and more powerful, at the expense of both open-source projects (like Firefox) and niche products (like FriendFeed).

 * * *